UP210908/Batalla-naval/README.md

 <h2>ThingsToConsider</h2>

 - Do not write letters when asking for the move.
-- In single player mode the player 1 always starts  the PC is the second one.
+- In single player mode the player 1 always starts,  the PC is the second one.
 - In multiplayer is the same process.
+- Enjoy it

 <h2>GameTest</h2>